Automate Larastan with GitHub Actions!

 Job creation and job name.

-If you use the name key in a job, you can set the name that will be displayed in the GitHub UI, but if you do not set it, it will be replaced with the name of the job.
+You can use the name key in the job to set the name that will be displayed in the GitHub UI, but if you don't set it, it will be replaced by the job name

 runs-on: